Micah Richards: Media career

+Baller League UK

+In November 2024, it was announced that Richards was set to manage one of the 12 teams in the upcoming Baller League UK, a six-a-side football league.
+He ended up managing the team Deportrio, along with Alan Shearer and Gary Lineker.

 Personal life

 Richards is of Kittitian descent through his father who moved from Basseterre to England in the 1960s.
 He later credited his father for being a big influence on his career and keeping him grounded while growing up.
 Along with his father, Richards also credited his former teammate Richard Dunne for being a big influence on his early career as well.
-His first cousin, Atiba Harris, is also a professional footballer and long-time captain of the Saint Kitts and Nevis national football team.
+His first cousin, Atiba Harris, is also a former professional footballer and long-time captain of the Saint Kitts and Nevis national football team.
 Richards has two brothers, both of whom played football but never became professionals.
 Although Richards likes Leeds United, he supported Arsenal because of Ian Wright, due to his great character and as Wright "made him smile with his goal celebrations".
-Richards said that he did alright at school and got Cs in GCSEs Maths, English and Science.
+Richards said that he "did alright at school" and got Cs in GCSEs Maths, English and Science.

 In November 2006, Richards was involved in a legal battle with Team Associates, who sued him for £1 million over a breach of contract after changing his agent the previous June.
 For the 2007–08 season, he became a columnist for BBC Sport.

 During his playing career, Richards has been involved with Kick It Out, football's anti-racism campaign.
 In October 2012, he was among several footballers to not wear a Kick It Out anti-racism T-shirt, due to protest against the lack of action by the organisation in the wake of high-profile cases of footballers racially abusing their opponents during matches.

 In December 2007, the News of the World published an article about Richards when he was involved in an incident in a disabled toilet.
 Although Sven-Goran Eriksson was upset by the incident, Richards faced no disciplinary action by the club.
 In February 2009, Richards was arrested for alleged assault of a man outside of a nightclub in Hale, Greater Manchester, at around 12.30am.
 Ultimately, prosecutors decided to press no charges and the case was dropped.

-In February 2022 Chris Sutton and Richards spoke about mental health issues in their playing days.
+In February 2022, Richards and Chris Sutton spoke about mental health issues in their playing careers.